anshuanandGit/pubg_analytics_bigdata/README.md

 4. behaviour of various gaming area.
 5. playing style

-Our data crunching gives insight on best strategy and game approach which are most efficient for players.
+Our data crunching gives insight on
+1. best strategy and
+2. game approach
+3. Player efficiency